+- Competency documents

-- Assessment logs (must clearly indicate level of knowledge and skill achieved) Tables/grids Case studies Poster Flow diagrams Annotated presentation notes for attended talks Attendance certificates-with reflective statements Referenced diagrams - Audits Risk assessments IBMS CPD practices Annotated NICE guidelines annotated Discussion transcript/summary Scientific meeting minutes and reflective statements Annotated journal articles and reflective statement
+- Assessment logs (must clearly indicate level of knowledge and skill achieved)

+- Tables/grids

+- Case studies

+- Poster

+- Flow diagrams

+- Annotated SOP's

+- Annotated presentation notes for attended talks

+- Attendance certificates-with reflective statements

+- Referenced diagrams

+- Annotated anonymised request forms

+- Risk assessments

+- IBMS CPD practices

+- Competency documents

+- Lecture notes

+- Annotated NICE guidelines annotated

+- Discussion transcript/summary

+- Scientific meeting minutes and reflective statements

+- Audits

+- Annotated journal articles and reflective statement

+- 5.12.
 Evidence from all of the examples above is not required.
-The ONLY evidence required for the external assessment process is based on direct observation of skills and questions set by the trainer to assess working knowledge and the selected piece of work related to the knowledge and competency statements or learning outcomes from each module as indicated within the portfolio modules.
+The ONLY evidence required for the external assessment process is based on direct observation of skills and questions set by the trainer to assess working knowledge and the selected piece of work related to the knowledge and competency statements of each module as indicated in the Evidence of Achievement section of the portfolio.

+- 5.13.
 During a training programme many pieces of paper will be generated.
 The candidate will need to select which pieces are suitable as evidence for the Specialist Portfolio module.
 The training officer should check these are appropriate and meet the requirements of the standards for external examination.
-All evidences must be of an appropriate level.

-CONSTRUCTING THE PORTFOLIO OF EVIDENCE
+6. CONSTRUCTING THE PORTFOLIO OF EVIDENCE

+6.1.
 Evidence Requirements